 Logging into Teams for the first time, you've probably noticed the big search box running across the top of the screen.
 What you might not have realised is that it also doubles as a command box that you can use to enter all manner of handy shortcuts.
 To enter a shortcut, or get the full list of them, just a forward slash into the search/command box.
 One example out of many is that if you're busy and want to be left to it, /dnd sets your status to "do not disturb."
 It might seem insignificant, but we couldn't exactly write an article on how to use Microsoft Teams effectively and NOT mention a way to make dozens of different actions quicker and easier, could we?

-5: Teams' translation tool can overcome language barriers
+Microsoft Teams' translation tool can overcome communication barriers

-If you and your team are talking through direct messages, there are also a couple of things you can do to make sure important messages don't get lost in the chat-log.
-By clicking on a message, then on the ellipsis, you can save a message or mark it as unread so you can come back to it in your own time.
+Use direct messages?
+You can make sure important messages don't get lost in the chat-log.
+Save a message or mark it as unread so you can come back to it in your own time.
 Being able to keep track of important instructions or managerial feedback is an important part of how to use Microsoft Teams effectively.

-When it comes to how to use Microsoft Teams effectively, you need to consider how accessible it is to all of your employees.
+Microsoft Teams makes communication accessible to all of your employees.
 Accessibility is vital for any widely used tool in the workplace, and Teams is no exception.
-Immersive reader mode allows users to display just the messages they're reading, as well as change spacing, colours, font, and text size.
+Immersive reader mode allows users to display just the messages they're reading.
+As well as change spacing, colours, font, and text size.
 This makes it ideal for employees with visual impairment, dyslexia, or other conditions that might make reading off a screen difficult.

 If your organisation uses Teams, then getting set up on it should definitely be part of your employee onboarding process.
 Managers can even customise the employee experience by pre-installing app extensions onto their Teams profile.
-So for example, if your company uses Weekly10, you can make sure new employees all get access to our extension when you set them up with a Teams account.
-This is especially useful for getting remote workers set up, as it gives you the opportunity to make sure they have everything they need.
+Make sure new employees all get access to our app when you set them up with a Teams account.
+This is especially useful for getting remote workers set up.
+This gives you the opportunity to make sure they have everything they need.

-10: Mark messages as urgent when you really need to
+Mark messages as urgent (but only when you really need to)